 The work pictured here is only a small sampling of the outstanding work of our graduate students in Glass.

-Master of Fine Arts, Glass Specialization
+Master of Fine Arts, with an emphasis in Glass

 A minimum of 60 semester credit hours is required for the Master of Fine Arts degree with a major in art.

 Studio Electives (may be within specialization): 9 credit hours